Municipal Securities Suitability

 Quick Answer

-MSRB Rule G-19 is the suitability standard for municipal securities, including the municipal fund securities in Series 6 scope: 529 plans, Local Government Investment Pools, and ABLE accounts.
-G-19 imposes three obligations paralleling FINRA Rule 2111 (reasonable-basis, customer-specific, quantitative) and emphasizes tax status.
-For retail customers, Reg BI compliance satisfies G-19.
+The MSRB municipal-suitability rule is the suitability standard for municipal securities, including the municipal fund securities in Series 6 scope: 529 plans, Local Government Investment Pools, and ABLE accounts.
+The rule imposes three obligations paralleling the FINRA suitability rule (reasonable-basis, customer-specific, quantitative) and emphasizes tax status.
+For retail customers, Reg BI compliance satisfies the rule.

 A Series 6 rep recommending a 529 college savings plan, a Local Government Investment Pool (LGIP), or an Achieving a Better Life Experience (ABLE) account is recommending a municipal fund security.
-That moves the recommendation out of pure FINRA jurisdiction and into the MSRB Rule G-19 regime, which is a parallel suitability standard for municipal securities.
+That moves the recommendation out of pure FINRA jurisdiction and into the MSRB municipal-suitability rule regime, which is a parallel suitability standard for municipal securities.

 - Applies to broker-dealers, municipal securities dealers, and bank dealers making recommendations in municipal securities